arialdomartini/category-theory/video-3-1.md

 We are used with total orders.

 ## Preorder
-The simplest orders is the pre-orders: it's a relation that satisfies the minimun of conditions, the composibility
+The simplest orders is the pre-orders: it's a relation that satisfies the minimun of conditions, composibility:

 ```haskell
 a -> b and b -> c => a -> c